Herbert Paton Holt: Later life and family

 During the Second World War Holt returned to military service, as a Major attached to the Pioneer Corps in the British Expeditionary Force.
 He returned from France in February 1940, and was invalided out of the service in September.

 In the early 1920s, the Holts had lived at Jaggards House, near Corsham, Wiltshire.
 In 1927, Holt moved to Lackham House, in Lacock, Wiltshire, buying it for £78,000.
 In 1940, the estate was requisitioned for military use, later serving as a US Army headquarters, and following the war was sold to the county council for use as an agricultural college, now part of Wiltshire College.
 In 1935-36 he was appointed High Sheriff of Wiltshire.

 He married Aileen Elizabeth Cains, of Montreal; they had one son and two daughters.
 Their son George was killed in action in Italy in November 1944, aged 21.
 One of their two daughters, Elizabeth, married John Vavasseur Fisher, 3rd Baron Fisher.

 Aileen Holt died in 1945, and the following year Holt remarried to Opal Eree M'Ilhenny, an American.
-He died on 1 June 1971; Opal Holt survived him and died in March 1980.
+He died on 1 June 1971; Opal Holt survived him and died in March 1980, aged 80.